YDIB11/Swissdata/index.markdown

           Our aim is not to produce a secret trading strategy.
-It is to answer a more fundamental question: when we look at the tape around real innovations that changed how we compute, pay and build AI, does the stock market look like a sharp, forward-looking judge of technology—or more like a distracted student who only realizes what was on the exam after the results come out?
+It is to answer a more fundamental question: when we look at the tape around real innovations that changed how we compute, pay and build AI, does the stock market look like a sharp, forward-looking judge of technology or more like a distracted student who only realizes what was on the exam after the results come out?
         </p>
       </div>